-Back then, I spent the long hours trapped in my hospital bed, while my baby boys were in their isolettes a world away upstairs.
-I would reach out for the internet for someone that would understand and tell me what I needed to hear.
+Back then, I spent long hours trapped in my hospital bed, while my baby boys were in their isolettes a world away upstairs.
+I would reach out to the internet for someone that would understand and tell me what I needed to hear.

 Here’s what I was thirsting to hear then, and I hope it helps you now.